 Below the images I’ve expanded on all 40 writing tips offering my two cents and additional resources.

-Want to save these writing tips for future reference?
+Want to save the writing tips images for future reference?

 Do it, it’s easy!